dwtcourses/scorchdb/README.md

 # scorchdb
-DevOps - System configuration text files can be used to drive derived deployments and runbooks
+System configuration text files can be used to drive derived deployments and runbooks

 NAME